 One measurement of safety performance is the number, type and risk level of potentially unsafe conditions - called "operating irregularities".
 An ATC operating irregularity occurs when less than the minimum required separation existed between two aircraft or when safety was jeopardized in some other way.
-We track and provide reports on operating irregularities to Transport Canada and the Transportation Safety Board on a daily basis.
-Every operating irregularity, no matter how minor, is recorded, reported and investigated so that we can learn and improve.
+NAV CANADA tracks and provides reports on operating irregularities to Transport Canada and the Transportation Safety Board on a daily basis.
+Every operating irregularity, no matter how minor, is recorded, reported and investigated so that the Company can learn and improve.

-The Company has reduced the five-year average rate of incidents involving a physical loss of separation between aircraft operating under IFR flight plans from 1.0 per 100,000 aircraft movements as of September 2002 to 0.61 per 100,000 aircraft movements as of August 31, 2020.
+The Company has reduced the five-year average rate of incidents involving a physical loss of separation between aircraft operating under IFR flight plans from 1.0 per 100,000 aircraft movements as of September 2002 to 0.54 per 100,000 aircraft movements as of August 31, 2021.
 This is well below the Company's benchmark rate of 1.0 losses per 100,000 aircraft movements and supports the Company's achievement of its overarching safety objective.